For almost three decades, bank-owned Early Warning has provided network intelligence that helps ﬁnancial institutions get money moving.

 From opening your ﬁrst checking account on graduation day to applying for a mortgage for your dream house, our intelligence is used to inform money moments – big and small – every day.

-Payments processed each quarter through the Zelle Network
+Payments processed for Q1 2021 through the Zelle Network®

 Number of financial, government and payment companies in the diverse network we serve